 No Passover celebration is complete without the story of Moses, which begins when his big sister sends him floating down the Nile in a basket woven from river reeds.
-Construction paper is (much) easier to work with.
-This easy craft project boosts counting and fine motor skills.
-You can use the same technique to make woven placemats or picture frames another time.
+Fortunately, construction paper is much easier to work with.
+This easy craft project boosts counting and fine motor skills all while gaining an appreciation of Jewish culture.

 What You Need: